yingjinghuisha/yingjinghuisha/README.md

 ## Hi there 👋
+My name is yingjinghuisha, I am a cool boy.
+I love play football.
+I want to become a computer engineer.
 <!--
 **yingjinghuisha/yingjinghuisha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.